Syndica/sig/src/gossip/readme.md

 - `data.zig`: various gossip data structure definitions
 - `pull_request.zig`: logic for sending pull *requests*
 - `pull_response.zig`: logic for sending pull *responses* (/handling incoming pull requests)
-- `crds_shards.zig`: datastructure which stores gossip data hashes for quick lookup - used in `crds_table` and constructing pull responses
+- `gossip_shards.zig`: datastructure which stores gossip data hashes for quick lookup - used in `gossip_table` and constructing pull responses
 - `active_set.zig`: logic for deriving a list of peers to send push messages to
 - `ping_pong.zig`: logic for sending ping/pong messages as a heartbeat check